brpaz/tldr/pages/common/localtunnel.md

 # localtunnel

-> localtunnel exposes your localhost to the world for easy testing and sharing!
+> Exposes your localhost to the world for easy testing and sharing.
-> No need to mess with DNS or deploy just to have others test out your changes.

 - Open localtunnel on port: